-We all need our beauty rest.
-If we don’t get it, our mornings can be one ugly beast.
-A lack of sleep can negatively impact your life in many ways.
+We all need to rest, and a lack of sleep can negatively impact your life in many ways.

-For some, it may cause unsightly bags under the eyes and a grumpy temperament.
-Others will struggle to focus throughout the day, so they hype themselves up on coffee and are forced to fight the jitters during the inevitable crash.
+For some, it may cause bags under the eyes and a grumpy temperament.
+Others will have trouble focusing throughout the day, so they hype themselves up on caffeine and fight the jitters during the inevitable crash.
 Whatever the case may be, you need your sleep!
 Melatonin may help.
 But just how does melatonin help sleep?

 What is Melatonin?